labspire/spire-datasets/spirevcv/readme.md

 - Articulatory movements were recorded using a 3D Electromagnetic Articulograph.
 (EMA) AG501.
 - A t.bone EM9600 shotgun unidirectional electret condenser microphone was placed near the subject to record the audio data synchronously with the articulatory data.
+### Audio data:
+- A t.bone EM9600 shotgun unidirectional electret condenser microphone was placed near the subject to record the audio data synchronously with the articulatory data.
+- Originally recorded at 48 kHz then downsampled to 16 kHz.
 ### Articulatory data:
   - Recorded using 3D Electromagnetic Articulograph **(EMA AG501)**
   - Sampled at 250 Hz.